 MAY 18, 2016 (original publishing date)

 Joy does not come easy.
 In fact, you don’t have to live too long before you begin to realize that many times it is an outcome of a battle.
 I was twelve years old when I first learned this truth.
 A boy, not yet a man, when severe depression first mounted a surprise attack.
 I found myself on the floor, crying, lacking any understanding as to what was happening to me, not realizing an ongoing war had just begun.
 Six years later, I would sit in a doctors office and hear the physician diagnose me as bi-polar.
-Manic Depression, I didn’t know what that was, but the doctor promised me that there a small pill he gave me could end the war I had bee fighting for years.
+I didn’t know what Manic Depression was, but the doctor promised me that there was a small pill he could give me that could end the war I had been fighting for years.
 He lied.
 Year after year I fought this battle for joy and the depression at times got so severe that I began to despise even the moments of joy that I experienced.
-The depression was so severe that I began to see the moments of relief, though they were more frequent, as the exception rather than the norm.
+Joy began to feel more like mockery because I knew it was fleeting.
+My experiences of joy became nothing more than reminders of what could be but never would.
 I would be lying if I said I had not considered suicide at times.
-I’d by lying as well if I said that the considerations never materialized into attempts.
+I’d also be lying if I said that the considerations never materialized into attempts.
 To put it simply, most people’s fight for joy isn’t as ferocious as mine has been in the past and for many, the battle never seems so hopeless that it is no longer worth fighting.

 It wasn’t until I encountered Jesus and his Gospel that the battle changed.
 What was once a hopeless fight for joy, where I was on the losing side, was now a war where I was on the winning team.
 Not only had I begun to experience joy but the level of Joy I began to know was nothing short of glorious.
 The joy was beyond anything I could imagine!
 However, the battle was far from being won.
-In Christ, the moments of joy that I had experienced were beyond any fleeting pleasures I had known.
-The battles lost, were just as brutal.
-I will never forget the nights my wife. as a newly wed, held me in her arms as I curled up in a ball and wept uncontrollably for no reason.
-Or the times I’d be playing with my daughter and in a moment the joy would turn to sorrow, and I couldn’t explain to her why daddy was crying.
-My battle for joy has been an all out war, and I wish I could say every battle has been one, but it just isn’t true.
+In Christ, the moments of joy that I had experienced were no longer fleeting.
+Joy had begun to be something foundational in my heart because Christ’s work was accomplished and His Holy Spirit lived in me.
+However, When the dark clouds came, it could still be brutal.
+I will never forget the nights my wife, as a newly wed, held me in her arms as I curled up in a ball and wept uncontrollably for no reason.
+Or the times I’d be playing with my daughter and in a moment the joy would turn to sorrow, and I couldn’t explain to her why her daddy was crying.
+My battle for joy has been an all out war, and I wish I could say every battle has been won, but it just isn’t true.
 However, every battle has been different, they are shorter and the dark nights now turn into dawn much quicker.

 I know I am not alone in this battle for joy.
 As a Biblical Counselor, I have encountered and ministered to many people who have had the same struggle.
 For some, it is as severe as it has been with me.
 For others, it is not as severe but still debilitating.
 The truth of the matter is, everyone fights for joy.
-For some, the battle is against an army of hopelessness.
-For others, the fight is not against demons of hopelessness but rather the false contentment that comes with materialism.
-Whether with Prosperity, religion, family, or careers there is not a soul on this planet who isn’t fighting for joy.
 The real problem is, most don’t want to admit it.
 In fact, many don’t even realize the fight is going on.
 For many, they have settled with a pseudo-joy and have convinced themselves that the mediocre joy they know is the best there is.
 For some, however, they have encountered God through his Gospel and though they must still fight for joy, they know the true beauty and glory which they are fighting for.
 They fight because they know the joy that comes after every battle that’s won.

 In many ways, this is simply a long introduction to the joy I want to honor in a friend of mine.
 I have had the privilege to know one of the greatest soldiers on the battlefield of Joy that this world has ever known.
 In many ways, his reputation for Joy is so renown that an introduction like this is necessary.
 You see, those who witness Gospel Joy from a distance can misunderstand its source.
 Those who know and walk in the joy of the Gospel, know there is always more to the story.
 True joy is so “otherworldly”, and it can mark a saint so boldly, that one can assume that it comes easy.
 When I consider my friend Oakley Beldon, this is one of the thoughts that come to mind.
 Oakley walked with such joy that to the person who did not know him well, he could appear to have attained the Joy we all fight for without the battle we have all had to wage.